Railcar-launched ICBM: RT-23 Molodets

-The USSR was the first nation to develop an ICBM system that was mobile by rail.
+The USSR was the first nation to deploy an ICBM system that was mobile by rail.
 Named the RT-23 Molodets, the system was deployed on specially designed trains in the 1980s on the Soviet rail network.

 Peacekeeper Rail Garrison

 In the 1980s, military planners in the United States conceived the Peacekeeper Rail Garrison as a means of pairing LGM-118 Peacekeeper missiles with the mobility of a train.
 The missiles would be disguised as normal boxcars and carried on dedicated trains operated by the United States Air Force, with an initial inventory of 25 trains, each carrying two Peacekeepers.

 In a 1988 article in Air Force Magazine, a defense analyst described the benefits of a rail based ICBM system:

 "Peacekeeper ICBMs mounted on railway cars can also disperse beyond the limits of the Soviet ICBM threat if given any kind of warning time.
 Within three hours after dispersal has begun, the attack price to the USSR for destroying the Peacekeeper rail-mobile force would exceed the entire projected SS-18 warhead inventory.
 Trying to target US mobile ICBM forces as they dispersed—along with other triad elements and fixed US targets—would be a targeting nightmare for Soviet warplanners."

 The Cold War came to an end while the system was still in development, and as a result the program was cancelled to reduce costs, with one prototype Peacekeeper Rail Garrison car preserved at the National Museum of the United States Air Force.